berzhavycha/Calculator/README.md

 ### Development Mode

 Steps to Build Docker Container in Development Mode using docker-compose:
-1. Navigate to the project directory:
+1. Navigate to the project directory: <br/>
 \$ cd calculator
-2. Build and run docker containers using docker-compose:
+2. Build and run docker containers using docker-compose: <br/>
 \$ docker-compose -f docker-compose-dev.yml up --build -d

-### Development Mode
+### Production Mode

 Steps to Build Docker Container in Production Mode using docker-compose:
-1. Navigate to the project directory:
+1. Navigate to the project directory: <br/>
 \$ cd calculator
-2. Build and run docker containers using docker-compose:
+2. Build and run docker containers using docker-compose: <br/>
 \$ docker-compose -f docker-compose-prod.yml up --build -d